belighted/website/content/articles/react-and-react-native-directories-management.en.md

    |_ types/
 package.json`

-You can read up on the documentation for the naming of your [package.json name](https://docs.npmjs.com/files/package.json#name) files.
+You can read up on the documentation for the naming of your [package.json name](/content/images/legacy/tzMs-PwIxQIUNaBgx0dz0.png')} />`

-#### Bonus

-Here is a way to handle your assets inside the application.

-The React Native documentation tells you that you can use ‘require()’ for your various images.

-`<Image source={require('../assets/images/branding/logo.png')} />`

 But the directory path is still not great, as we saw before.
 Let's walk through how to improve it step by step below.